-For CIF submissions, tables of bond lengths, angles and torsion angles will be generated automatically from parameters flagged for publication in the CIF.
+Tables of bond lengths, angles and torsion angles will be generated automatically from parameters flagged for publication in the CIF.
 Values that are of special interest and are discussed in the text should be included in these tables.
 Tables of hydrogen bonds can similarly be created and can usually be generated by the refinement program.
-Other desired tables, such as a comparison of parameters, can be included using the extra table facility in publCIF or as described at http://journals.iucr.org/services/ cif/extratables.html.
+Other desired tables, such as a comparison of parameters, can be included using the extra table facility in publCIF or as described at http://journals.iucr.org/e/services/cifinfo.html.

-3.12.
-Chemical scheme

-A chemical structure diagram (typical examples are shown below) must be included for crystal structure reports of all but noncovalent inorganic structures.
+3.3.4.
+Chemical scheme.
+A chemical structure diagram (typical examples are shown below) must be included for all but inorganic compounds with extended framework structures.
 Authors are required to submit such diagrams electronically in one of the formats listed in §4.
 The diagram should show all species present in the structure, including counter-ions and solvent molecules in their correct proportions.
 For polymeric structures, the connectivity to the next repeat units should be indicated.
 Any relative or absolute stereochemistry should be shown.

 Authors are also encouraged to submit chemical connectivity (MOL, CML, CHM, SMI) files of reported structures with their articles; these can often be generated by the software used to generate the scheme.
-These files will be made available as part of the supporting information for each article and will be used to provide InChI (International Chemical Identifier) keys for the article, making the structures easier to find in the chemical literature.
+These files will be made available as part of the supplementary materials for each article and will be used to provide InChI (International Chemical Identifier) keys for the article, making the structures easier to find in the chemical literature.

-3.13.
-Diagrams to be included in the publication
+3.3.5.
+Diagrams to be included in the publication.
 Diagram requirements are given in §4.
 Carefully prepared diagrams can convey a wealth of information to the reader, so close attention to these is beneficial.
 For example, a well-presented displacement ellipsoid plot of a molecular compound will clearly show the stereochemistry and any unusual atomic displacements or disorder.

-For articles reporting molecular structures, a labelled displacement ellipsoid diagram showing each symmetry-independent species is required; solvent molecules or H atoms may be omitted if desired.
 The orientation of species depicted in crystallographic figures and chemical schemes should ideally correspond as closely as possible.
 For extended structures, the displacement ellipsoid plot should show at least the chemically unique fragment and the coordination environment of any metal atoms.
-For noncovalent inorganic structures, a packing or polyhedron diagram is required.
 Sufficient non-H atom labels should be included on the diagram to allow all atoms mentioned in the text to be identified.
 The labels should be consistent throughout the article.

-Authors are welcome to supply additional diagrams, such as packing diagrams, showing extended structures or intermolecular interactions, or diagrams depicting noncrystallographic information, e.g. spectra.
-These diagrams can either be included in the published paper or made available as part of the supporting information.
+Authors are welcome to supply additional diagrams, such as packing diagrams, showing extended structures or intermolecular interactions or diagrams depicting non-crystallographic information, e.g. spectra.
+For Research Communications, these diagrams can either be included in the published paper or made available as part of the supporting information.
+All figures for Data Reports are published in the supporting information.
 The clarity of packing diagrams can be increased by excluding H-atom sites not involved in hydrogen bonding or other discussed interactions.
 Packing diagrams should show the unit-cell outline with labelled origin and cell-axis directions, or the orientation of the cell axes should be given in a legend at the side.

-3.14.
-Structure factors

-The reflection data $h, k, l, Y{\text{meas}}, \sigma Y{\text{meas}}, Y{\text{calc}}$ (where Y is $l, F^2$ or F), must be supplied in CIF format during the submission process (note that if structure factors are embedded in the CIF, separate structure factor files are not required).
+3.3.6.
+Structure factors.
+The reflection data h, k, l, $Y{\rm meas}$ , $\sigma Y{\rm meas}$ , $Y{\rm calc}$ (where Y is l, $F^2$ or F), must be supplied in CIF format during the submission process (note that if structure factors are embedded in the CIF, separate structure factor files are not required).
 All unique reflections should be included.
-Authors are also encouraged to provide the reflection data file used as input to the refinement program (see §3.6).
+Authors are also encouraged to provide the reflection data file used as input to the refinement program. (see §3.3.2).